 - Now, find the Animations tab on the ribbon.

 - Find the Animation menu, which has star icons on it.
-Each one of these represents an animation effect.
+Each one represents an animation effect.

 - Click on one of the animation effects to add it to the selected object.
 In this example, I'm going to click on Fade so that the text will fade in.